Financial-Times/origami/README.md

 ## All Available Fonts

-Any of the below fonts may be included with `o-fonts` using [SASS](#sass), this is usual for brands such as specialist titles who may use additional fonts.
+Any of the below fonts may be included with `o-fonts` using [SASS](#sass), this is useful for brands such as specialist titles who may use additional fonts.
 Build Service users are limited to [fonts included by default](#fonts-included-by-default).

 | Weight   | FinancierDisplayWeb | FinancierTextWeb    | MetricWeb |
 |----------|:-------------------:|:-------------------:|:---------:|